Hartwick College logo

 • Incorporated in 1816 as America's first Lutheran seminary.

-• Features Bresee Hall, designed by architect John Russell Pope and listed on the National Register of Historic Places (2004).
+• The campus's oldest building, Bresee Hall, designed by John Russell Pope, is listed on the National Register of Historic Places.

-• Recently secured over $34 million in a capital campaign, exceeding its original goal.
+• Successfully secured over $34 million in its 2016 capital campaign, exceeding its goal.

 Timeline